Kitasan Black: 2016: four-year-old season

 On 10 October Kitasan Black returned from a three and a half month absence for the Grade II Kyoto Daishoten and started 4/5 favourite against eight opponents headed by Lovely Day and Sounds of Earth.
 After racing in second place he took the lead in the straight and won the race by a neck from the outsider Admire Deus with Lovely Day and Sounds of Earth in third and fourth.
 The 36th running of the Japan Cup over 2400 metres at Tokyo on 27 November attracted a field of seventeen runners and Kitasan Black was made the 2.8/1 favourite.
 Before the race Take said "I’m not cooking up any special strategies...
 I’m going to do my best to answer the fans’ expectations as a representative of Japan".
 The overseas contingent comprised Nightflower (Preis von Europa) and Iquitos (Grosser Preis von Baden) from Germany and Erupt (Grand Prix de Paris, Canadian International Stakes) from France.
 The leading Japanese contenders included Real Steel (who had won the Dubai Turf in March), Gold Actor, Dee Majesty (Satsuki Sho), Sounds of Earth, Cheval Grand and the filly Rouge Buck.
 Kitasan Black led from the start, established a clear lead entering the straight and stayed on strongly in the closing stages to win by two and a half lengths from Sounds of Earth.
 Take, who was winning the race for a record fourth time described the winner as "perhaps the strongest [horse] I've ever experienced".
 Shimizu indicated that the horse would end his season in the Arima Kinen before being campaigned internationally in 2017 saying "He did everything we asked him to do in the workouts so I was confident of his form.
 The jockey unleashed him at just the right time.
 You can’t help but consider Dubai and the Arc as they are natural fits for him".

 For his final run of the year, Kitasan Black was again aimed at the Arima Kinen and in the poll to determine the final line up, he topped the voting with over 130,000 votes.
-In the race he was ridden by Lemaire and started the 2.7/1 second choice in the betting behind the three-year-old Satono Diamond in a field of sixteen.
+In the race he was ridden by Yutaka Take and started the 2.7/1 second choice in the betting behind the three-year-old Satono Diamond in a field of sixteen.
 Breaking quickly from an inside draw, Kitasan Black settled in second place behind the outsider Maltese Apogee before moving into the lead entering the straight.
 He turned back a sustained challenge from Gold Actor but was caught in the final strides and beaten a neck by Satono Diamond.